-All things come to an end, and here’s the end of the mini series “how I once received five cameras at once and it took me over a year and a half to blog about them”.
-The Exakta Varex VX is a quite complex system camera, so this one came with a wide range of a lenses, an auxiliary waist-level viewfinder and some exotic lens extension rings, a shutter bridge and tons of filters.
+All things come to an end, and here’s the end of the mini-series “how I once received five cameras at once and it took me over a year and a half to blog about them”.
+The Exakta Varex VX is a quite complex system camera, so this one came with a wide range of lenses, an auxiliary waist-level viewfinder and some exotic lens extension rings, a shutter bridge and tons of filters.
 The camera belonged to my uncle.
 I’m glad it came late to the collection, so I was already familiar with features like the speed selector dial from my short lived FED 4 (broke after the first film because I ruined the shutter curtain) and the waist level viewfinder from my Recesky DIY TLR.
-However, I didn’t knew that automatic long-time shutter timers exist or cameras could have a film cutter build in.
+However, I didn’t know that automatic long-time shutter timers exist or cameras could have a film cutter build in.
 In the beginning, the shutter (and some of the lenses) were stiff, but with the second film all speeds seem to work.
-Currently I am still dealing with a film transport issue, but I hope I will be able to fix this as well.
+Currently, I am still dealing with a film transport issue, but I hope I will be able to fix this as well.

 About the camera:

 The Exakta Varex VX (or just Exakta VX in the US due to copyright issues of the ‘Varex’ brand) was produced by Ihagee in Dresden from 1950 – 1970 in various variations.
 The camera is based on the previous model, the Kine Exakta, the first commercially produced 35mm singe lens reflex camera.
 Based on this list and my camera’s serial number, it should be from 1955 and 1956 as the third of four VX variants and the first model with “modern” PC sync flash connectors.
 As a real system camera with interchangeable lenses, viewfinders, extension rings, bellow mounts etc. you could start a separate collection only around this one camera itself.

 My camera came with five lenses in various conditions: